seemantic/seemantic/README.md

 ## Principles

-* Can be self-hosted, using either APIs or local llms / embeddings
+* Self-hostabled: using either APIs or local llms / embeddings / parsing
-* In Saas mode, data is as secure and private as possible while maintaining practicity
+* Simple: it shouldn't be harder to use than a consumer app like a search engine, a cloud drive, or a chatbot
+* Enterprise-ready: it should be scalable and follow zero-trust principles (authentication, encryption, RBAC...)
+* Pragmatic: the goal is to deliver the expected result, no AI-magic or purity.

 ## MVP Specifications